40 Recipes to Make Using a Food Processor

 Salted Caramel Cappuccino Cheesecake

 After spending years living in Seattle, I’ve become a coffee junkie!
 I had to relocate across the country for a time, so I created this cheesecake with the flavors of salted caramel, coffee and espresso.
-It lifted me up on days when I felt blue about leaving one of the world’s great coffee destinations. —Julie Merriman, Seattle, Washington
+It lifted me up on days when I felt blue about leaving one of the world’s amazing coffee destinations. —Julie Merriman, Seattle, Washington